 The budget is more than just a tally of numbers.
 It also expresses the policy priorities of our government.
-Each year, the President and the Congress have the opportunity to set priorities for the federal government, determining how much to spend through appropriations for annually funded programs as well as reviewing entitlement programs and the tax code.
+Each year, the President and Congress have the opportunity to set priorities for the federal government, determining how much to spend through appropriations for annually funded programs as well as reviewing entitlement programs and the tax code.

 Many programs that provide benefits to individuals are classified as mandatory spending, such as Social Security, Medicare, and Medicaid.
-Those programs are also often referred to as "entitlements" because individuals who meet the programs’ eligibility requirements are "entitled" to benefits.
+Those programs are also often referred to as "entitlements" because individuals who meet the program's eligibility requirements are "entitled" to benefits.

 Mandatory spending covers programs in six major areas: